Getting started with a serial console

 sudo systemctl restart ssh*

-Some OS's may request user credentials to access a VM.
-Before connecting to such VMs, create a local password for the default user.
+Some operating systems may prompt you for your user credentials to access the VM.
+So, before connecting to VMs running on such systems, create a local password for the default user.

 To create a local password, use the CLI.